Editorial by Industrial Quick Search

 What are Linear Rails?

-A linear rail system is one that is designed to sustain the movement and load of a piece of equipment in a vertical or horizontal direction.
-It's a pretty simple piece of mechanical equipment that does a very simple task well, allowing the movement of goods through the production or packaging process to be easy and safe.
+A linear rail system is engineered to support the movement and load of equipment in either vertical or horizontal directions.
+It is a straightforward mechanical component that performs its task effectively, facilitating smooth and secure movement of goods during production or packaging processes.

 Linear rails are referred to by a variety of names, including linear guide rails, linear guides, linear guideways, linear slides, and linear guiding systems.
 A linear rail efficiently transfers weights along a predetermined horizontal or vertical course with the least amount of friction or resistance.